- mindfulness-based counseling

 LivingWell is a center for cultivating mind-body health and spiritual growth through practices of mindful awareness, creative expression, and integrated care.
 It is a center that offers holistic options for treating mental health issues such as depression and anxiety, addiction problems, and stress-related illnesses and conditions.
 In addition to the more traditional western approaches to mind-body health care, components of the center include: (current offerings)

-So much has changed during this month, these weeks, these days, these hours, these moments... even between the moments.
+So much has changed these months, these weeks, these days, these hours, these moments... even between the moments.
 During this time and as you read this email, molecules of moments of breath are being released into the air by one person and inhaled by another setting in motion conditions for health or illness or the odds of soon-to-be death.
 This is part of the karmic unfolding of life.

 Looking through a lens of optimism, however, this scary time can offer (in a strange but powerful way) an opportunity to “reboot” how we live our lives, the choices we make— individually and together as a whole.
 This scary time is bringing us up close to what most matters.